teacherguy2020/now-playing/alexa/README.md

 3. Find the "needs correction" lists (artist/album/playlist) populated from recent requests.
 4. Enter the correction mapping (what Alexa heard → what your library expects).
 5. Save config, then retry the same voice request.

-Tips:

-- Keep correction values aligned with your library naming (artist/album/playlist spellings).
-- Start with the smallest correction that works (avoid over-broad aliases).
-- If Alexa repeatedly mis-hears a name, add a direct alias once and reuse it.

-## Notes

-- Keep Alexa and API track key values in sync.
-- Do not commit private domains/tokens.
-- After API route changes, re-verify queue advancement and now-playing narration flows.